SoftwareAG/c8y-docs/content/concepts/glossary.md

 <a name="digital-twin"></a>
 ### Digital twin

->MGM: A digital twin is a digital representation of physical or virtual assets.
+A digital twin is a digital representation of physical or virtual assets.
 Devices, sensors and tools are examples of physical assets, virtual assets can for example be processes or rules.
-In {{< product-c8y-iot >}} they are implemented as [managed objects](managed-object).
+In {{< product-c8y-iot >}} they are represented as [managed objects](#managed-object).

 <a name="ent-tenant"></a>
 ### Enterprise tenant